zdh2292390/zdh2292390.github.io/_pages/about.md

 **Greetings!
 I am an assistant professor at [Stevens Institute of Technology](https://www.stevens.edu/).**
 <!-- I'm actively looking for Ph.D. students to work with me in AI-driven business analytics.
 Feel free to shoot me an email with your CV.
 Once we have a commitment to each other, I will exert my utmost effort to help you! -->
-I'm actively looking for Ph.D. students to work with me in business analytics.
+I'm actively looking for Ph.D. students to work with me in data science and business analytics.
 Feel free to shoot me an email with your CV.
 Once we have a commitment to each other, I will exert my utmost effort to help you!

 I received my Ph.D. at [Rutgers University](https://en.wikipedia.org/wiki/Rutgers_University#Rankings), advised by Prof. [Hui Xiong](https://scholar.google.com.hk/citations?hl=zh-CN&user=cVDF1tkAAAAJ&view_op=list_works&sortby=pubdate).